 NOT ALL WHEAT FIELDS ARE THE SAME

 Some fields will be “greener” than others, making people wonder if their field is alive and well.
-With warmer temperatures in February, there seems to be many concerned about this.
-In most cases, the wheat will be fine, and just has not been “triggered” to grow yet.
-But if you are worried, take a shovel out and dig up a few plants, place them inside your home and place them in a pail with dirt.
+This is due to warmer temperatures triggering plants to start growing faster than others but in most cases the wheat will be fine.
+If you are worried, take a shovel out and dig up a few plants, place them inside your home and place them in a pail with dirt.
 After 3 days, you should see new, white roots starting to form.
 This will indicate if your wheat is alive.

 SCOUT YOUR FIELDS TO DETERMINE THE BEST WAY TO MANAGE

 It is always best to view the crop from a mathematical standpoint to determine what kind of yield potential and lodging risk you have.
-A strong stand of wheat, according to many industry specialists, will have between 450 and 600 good heads per square yard.
+A strong stand of wheat will have between 50 and 66 good heads per square foot.
 Having a stand that is over that number quite often leads to a lodged crop of wheat – and under, we need to encourage tillering to reach maximum yield potential.
 Most often wheat lodges because stand is too thick, and stems are too thin – not too tall.

-Tim Meulensteen, one of our Agronomists at C&M Seeds, has created a simple stand count chart that could assist in determining how many heads per square yard your field has.
+The Wheat Team has created a simple stand count chart that could assist in determining how many heads per square foot your field has.
 The chart relates emerged plant population that exists against stems and potential for heads on each plant.
 Do a plant count in the spring to determine average plants per foot of row – and examine the plants you are counting to identify the number of tillers that may develop a head.
-Compare that number to the chart and if the number falls between 450 and 600 good heads per square yard, the crop can be maximized and lodging risk will be lowered.
+Compare that number to the chart and if the number falls between 50 and 66 good heads per square foot, the crop can be maximized and lodging risk will be lowered.

 Stand Count Evaluation Chart